Anne Fulenwider

-Anne Fulenwider (born March 30, 1972, in Manhattan, New York) was the editor-in-chief of Marie Claire magazine.
+Anne Fulenwider (born March 30, 1972) was the editor-in-chief of Marie Claire magazine.
 She was the editor-in-chief from 2012 to 2020.
 Prior to that she was the editor-in-chief for Brides.
 At Marie Claire, Fulenwider was responsible for introducing the Image Makers Awards (awards to honor Hollywood artists), Fresh Faces (a spotlight feature), and The Power Trip (a women's conference bringing together powerful women from both the west and east coasts of the US).

 Fulenwider appears frequently as a judge on the Emmy-winning TV show Project Runway and as a mentor on Project Runway All Stars.
 She is an advisor to numerous councils such as the New York State Council on Women.

 Early life and career

 Fulenwider became interested in editing when she served as the editor of her high school newspaper.
 She studied English and American Literature at Harvard University.
 She wrote a few articles for The Harvard Crimson, but ended up at the literary magazine there.
 After graduating magna cum laude with a B.A. in English and American Literature from Harvard in 1995, Fulenwider began an internship at David Lauren's startup Swing magazine, a magazine aimed at people in their 20s, which launched her career in journalism.

 Fulenwider worked as an assistant for George Plimpton at The Paris Review, and aided him as a researcher for his biography on Truman Capote.
 As a senior editor for Vanity Fair she edited best-selling authors such as Dominick Dunne, Buzz Bissinger, and Fran Lebowitz.
 From September 2009 she was executive editor for Marie Claire under Joanna Coles, before being appointed the editor-in-chief of Brides in October 2011.
 At Brides Fulenwider gradually moved the focus of the magazine from strictly being about weddings to include more content about sex, travel and finance.
 Fulenwider resigned at Brides in May 2012 before starting her position as editor-in-chief of Marie Claire in September 2012.